 References are publications that support the biological activity of the product.

 Czuczwar et al (1998) LY 300164, a novel antagonist of AMPA/kainate receptors, potentiates the anticonvulsive activity of antiepileptic drugs.
 Eur.J.Pharmacol.
 359 103 PMID: 9832379

 Borowicz et al (2000) The AMPA/kainate receptor antagonist, LY 300164, increases the anticonvulsant effects of D.pam.
 Naunyn-Schmied.Arch.Pharmacol.
 361 629 PMID: 10882038

 Belayev et al (2001) Talampanel, a novel noncompetitive AMPA antagonist, is neuroprotective after traumatic brain injury in rats.
 J.Neurotrauma 18 1031 PMID: 11686490

 If you know of a relevant reference for Talampanel, please let us know.

 Keywords: Talampanel, Talampanel supplier, GYKI53773, LY300164, non-competitive, AMPA/Kainate, antagonists, Glutamate, Receptors, iGlur, Ionotropic, GYKI, 53773, LY, 300164, AMPA, Kainate, 5032, Tocris Bioscience

 Citations are publications that use Tocris products.

 Currently there are no citations for Talampanel.
 Do you know of a great paper that uses Talampanel from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for Talampanel